A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Stratified polyhedral homotopy for standard unmixed cases

 The goal is to construct a homotopy function $H(\boldx,s)$ such that its zero set $\{ (\boldx,s) \in (\C^*)^n \times (0,1] \mid H(\boldx,s) = \boldzero \}$ consists of piecewise smooth solution paths that will pass through finite ``sample sets'' $V_n, V_{n-1}, \ldots, V_1, V_0$ with $V_d \subset \V^*_d(F)$ and $V_d = \varnothing$ if and only if $V^*_d(F) = \varnothing$ for $d=n,n-1,\ldots,0$.
 Moreover, for each reduced irreducible component of $\V^*_d(F)$, $V_d$ contains at least one nonsingular point of that component.
 In other words, the homotopy $H$ defines homotopy paths that can sample every reduced irreducible component of $\V^*(F)$.

-For simplicity, we first focus on a family of unmixed Laurent systems for which the construction of the proposed homotopy has a straightforward geometric interpretation.
-This family will be referred to as the ``standard unmixed cases'', which we shall define below.
-More general cases will be discussed in \Cref{sec: general cases}.

-Recall that a Laurent system $F = (f_1,\dots,f_q)$ is said to be \emph{unmixed} if the supports $\supp(f_i)$, for $i=1,\ldots,q$, are all identical.
+For simplicity, we focus on unmixed Laurent systems.
+Recall that a Laurent system $F = (f_1,\dots,f_q)$ is \emph{unmixed} if the supports $\supp(f_i)$, for $i=1,\ldots,q$, are all identical.
 In this case, this common support is denoted $\supp(F)$.
 We can express such an unmixed Laurent polynomial system in $n$ variables in the compact notation